Azure/kubernetes-hackfest/labs/cicd-automation/brigade/README.md

                 "tenant": "99f999bf-99f1-41af-99ab-2d7cd011ab12"
             }
             ```
+        * Be sure to grant the service principal rights to the RG where your ACR is located.
         * Use the output to set the values in the ```brig-proj-hackfest.yaml``` file

     * After the above steps, your file will look like the below (values are not valid for realz)